-During the process, you must continue with your current programme and stay in contact with the Programme Management Team.
+During the process, you must continue with your current programme, where applicable and stay in contact with the Programme Management Team.
 Failure to do so will be deemed as automatic withdrawal from the respective programme.

 - Conditions for granting a transfer or deferment application (with stated maximum deferment period)